 On the other hand, the engaged principal enjoys an extension of credit by the surety.
 This means that they don’t have to suffer high out of pocket expenses when they have to honor a claim made by an obligee.

-[Call our office to learn how to properly get bonded in North Carolina.
+[Call our office to learn how to become bonded in NC.
 Quick and Easily!]

 Bonds are commonly used in many businesses across the state.
 Some of the most common types of bonds issued in North Carolina include:

 Landscape contractor bonds – All licensed landscape contractors in the state are required to issue a $10,000 bond.
 The bond ensures that all contractors will abide by the rules stipulated in the North Carolina General Statutes regarding their profession.
 Landscape contractors who fail to adequately fulfill their duties may have a claim made against the surety bond for damages incurred.